1.What is Print-on-Demand?

-The book is not out of print.
-Neither is it out of stock.
 The beauty of Print-on-Demand publishing is that there is little or no need for warehousing dozens of copies of books.
 This saves money for everyone, from the publisher to brick-and-mortar bookstores and entities such as Amazon.com.
-You can still order the book on Amazon.com, and like Amazon or your bookstore or the Intermundia Press LLC, you will have to wait the requisite few business days for the book to be printed, bound, and shipped.
+You can order the book on Amazon.com or through your bookstore.
+Of course, you will have to wait the requisite few business days—about two weeks, more during holiday seasons and pandemics—for the book to be printed, bound, and shipped.

 2. Do you keep copies of books on hand?